 Over the past 3 decades, diabetes research has undergone a dramatic transformation thanks in part to the establishment of ~70 islet isolation centers around the world.
-These centers have provided scientists with precious islet materials for diabetes research and thereby have contributed to our deeper understanding of the underlying biological mechanisms that govern islet health and disease states.
+These centres have provided scientists with precious islet materials for diabetes research and thereby have contributed to our deeper understanding of the underlying biological mechanisms that govern islet health and disease states.
 As a result, we’ve witnessed an increase in the development and commercialization of new anti-diabetic therapies, such as GLP-1R agonists, that target islets.
 There have also been significant improvements in the management of diabetes and the quality of life of patients.
 Yet despite these important advances, there are still no drugs available that can completely reverse the course of diabetes.

 Progress in the field has been hindered by several limitations of human islets traditionally used in research, including: